cannonbeach/ott-packager/README.md

 Get System Information (CPU Load, Memory, Temperature, etc.): http://127.0.0.1:8080/api/v1/system_information

+(see Wiki for a use case for the transcoding API)

 ```

-The application will also POST event messages to a third party client for the following events (this is not yet completed)
+The application will also POST event messages to a third party client (or log) for the following events.
+The Winston logging system is being used now within the NodeJS framework, so it is quite easy to extend this to meet your own needs.

 ```
 - Start Service (Container Start)